Designing with the Versal Adaptive SoC: Design Methodology

 • Identify and apply common timing closure techniques

-• Perform system-level simulation and debugging
+• Perform system-level simulation

 Course Outline